Creating Plot Twists

 - Sends me a reminder 10 minutes before each meeting

-- Updates activity status when meetings are completed
+- Updates thread status when meetings are completed

 Be specific about: